-As of the Record Date, 297,786 shares remain available for future grants under the 2019 Plan.
-As a result, if this proposal is approved, a total of 797,786 shares would have been available for issuance under the 2019 Plan as of that date.
-See "Equity Compensation Plan Information" below for information as of December 31, 2021 concerning shares of common stock that may be issued upon the exercise of options and other rights under existing equity compensation plans and arrangements, including the 2019 Plan.
+As of the Record Date, 362,344 shares remain available for future grants under the 2019 Plan.
+If this proposal is approved, a total of 862,344 shares would have been available for issuance under the 2019 Plan as of that date.
+See "2019 Stock Option Plan" and "2016 Stock Option Plan" above for information as of December 31, 2023 concerning shares of common stock that may be issued upon the exercise of options and other rights under existing equity compensation plans and arrangements, including the 2019 Plan.

-If this proposal is not approved and the number of shares authorized for awards under the 2019 Plan is not increased, the Company believes that the shares authorized for issuance under the 2019 Plan will be depleted in 2022.
+The number of shares remaining available for issuance under the 2019 Plan is not sufficient for the Company's expected equity compensation needs.
+If this proposal is not approved, with the result that the number of shares authorized for awards under the 2019 Plan is not increased, the Company believes that the shares authorized for issuance under the 2019 Plan will be depleted in 2024.
 Our Board of Directors is recommending the increase in authorized shares described above following multiple years of strong strategic and organic growth so that the Company will continue to have the ability to grant equity awards in order to attract and retain talented and motivated executive officers, other employee and non-employee directors, among other eligible participants in the 2019 Plan.